 Voting shall be by ballot.
 Each ballot shall be signed by the stockholder voting, and shall state the number of shares voted by him.
 The votes will be counted manually and will be supervised by the transfer agent.

-The Quarterly Report under SEC Form 17-Q for the quarter ended 31 July 2018 is attached.
+The Quarterly Report under SEC Form 17-Q for the quarter ended 31 January 2019 shall be available without charge to stockholders requesting for a copy.

 SIGNATURE